-Iranian leaders have not historically identified Yemen as a core Iranian security interest, but Iranian leaders appear to perceive gains by Zaidi Shiite Houthi rebels there as an opportunity to acquire significant leverage against Saudi Arabia.
+Iranian leaders have not historically identified Yemen as a core Iranian security interest, but they seized on 2014 territorial gains by Zaidi Shia Houthi rebels there as an opportunity to acquire significant leverage against Saudi Arabia.
 A 2011 "Arab Spring"-related uprising in Yemen forced longtime President Ali Abdullah Saleh to resign in January 2012.
 In March 2015, Saudi Arabia assembled an Arab coalition that, with logistical help from U.S. forces, has helped the ousted government recapture some territory but has caused drastic humanitarian consequences without yet compelling the Houthis to accept a political solution.
-119
+126

 The increasingly sophisticated nature of Iran's support for the Houthis could suggest that Iran perceives the Houthis as a potential proxy to project power on the southwestern coast of the Arabian Peninsula.
 Iranian weapons shipments to the Houthis are banned by Resolution 2231 on Iran and also by Resolution 2216 on Yemen, discussed above.
-The State Department's "Outlaw Regime" report cites press reports that Iran might have sent some militia forces from Syria to fight alongside the Houthis in Yemen.

 A July 2016 report on Iran by the U.N.
-Secretary-General reiterated the assertion 120 made previously by U.N. experts, that Iran has shipped arms to the Houthis.
+Secretary-General reiterated the assertion127 made previously by U.N. experts, that Iran has shipped arms to the Houthis.
 Among the systems Iran is providing are anti-ship cruise missiles that are of increasing concern to U.S. commanders.
-The Houthis fired anti-ship missiles at UAE and U.S. ships in the Red Sea in October 2016, and which prompted U.S. strikes on Houthi-controlled radar installations.
+The Houthis fired anti-ship missiles at UAE and U.S. ships in the Red Sea in October 2016, which prompted U.S. strikes on Houthi-controlled radar installations.
 Iran subsequently deployed several warships to the Yemen seacoast as an apparent sign of support for the Houthis.
-In January 2017, the Houthis damaged a Saudi ship in the Red Sea-an action that contributed to the February 1, 2017, Trump Administration statement putting Iran "on notice" for its regional malign activities.
-The degree of U.S. concern about Iran's supplies of missiles to the Houthis was reflected in U.S. CENTCOM commander General Joseph Votel's March 29, 2017, testimony before the House Armed Services Committee, referring to the Bab el-Mandeb Strait:
+In January 2017, the Houthis damaged a Saudi ship in the Red Sea-an action that contributed to the February 1, 2017, Trump Administration statement putting Iran "on notice" for its regional